dscape/rewrite/README.md

 ### Known Limitations

-In this section we have the know limitations excluding the features that are not supported.
-To better understand what is supported refer to the Supported Features section.
+In this section we have the know limitations:

-* Special handlers like :id and :database are passed as normal parameters.
-This means your if your user/form provides an id as well you will have two :ids, one for the request and another for what comes from the post.
-The first one is always the special :id and the subsequent ones are whatever the user gave you.
-Need to write this up a little better

-#### Important Technicality
+#### Dynamic paths

-We don't want to map each user to a file, just like we do for other requests.
-It's impractical to keep separate files for each user you have.
-So you map them  to `user.xqy` and pass the username as a parameter, e.g. `user.xqy?user=dscape`.
-Please keep this in mind when developing your webapps as other request fields can exist with the same name and your users can even inject other users in the field, e.g. `user.xqy?user=dscape&user=hkstirman`.
-This framework will always give you what was generated as the first parameter so a safe way of avoiding this is to simply get the first field named user:
+When using dynamic paths it is impractical to keep separate files for each user you have.
+So in the `/:user` example you map them to `user.xqy` and pass the username as a parameter, e.g. `user.xqy?user=dscape`.

+Please keep this in mind when developing your web applications.
+Other request fields can have the same name and your users can even inject fields, e.g. `user.xqy?user=dscape&user=hkstirman`.
+This framework will always give you the dynamic path as the first parameter so a safe way of avoiding people tampering with your logic is to get the first field only:

      xdmp:get-request-field( 'user' ) [1]

+In the `user.xqy?user=dscape&user=hkstirman` this would return:

+     dscape

-On previous versions of `rewrite` dynamic routes where prefixed by `_`, so `user` would be `_user`.
-I choose to make it explicit so people stumble upon it faster and realize they still need to carefully protect themselves against  tricks like this.
+On previous versions of `rewrite` dynamic paths where prefixed by `_`, so `user` would be `_user`.
+I choose to make it explicit so people stumble upon it faster and realize they still need to carefully protect themselves against  hacks like this.

 ## Meta